 It has been so long since I’ve been inspired to write a full blog post.
 So much has gone on this year and there’s so much I could have written about, but I managed to keep it to truncated Facebook posts and brief Twitter rants.
 But the one thing that has a way of inspiring my writing is Black excellence in art.
 Last night The Wiz Live aired and this morning I have so much to say about it.

 The reprise of the 1975 musical play (and 1978 motion picture) did not disappoint.
 The cast was perfect.
 The dancing was dope and the music gave me chills.
 With powerhouse vocals from Amber Riley leading the way, we received 3 hours of straight up beautiful art.
 And with its (almost) all-Black cast, it was a cultural experience worth letting my kids stay up 3 hours past their bedtime to enjoy.
-Read the rest of this entry
+Continue reading “What The Wiz Taught My Children”